 The first vintage of Blackbird Vineyards was in 2003 but this was merely 90 cases as most of the fruit at that time was still being sold to area wineries.
 Sarah Gott made the first few vintages – well-regarded winemaker and raconteur Aaron Pott has made every vintage since 2006.
 Aaron’s style of wines are ones that strike a well balanced approach between fruit, acidity, and structure.
 And they are built to age.

 Invariably with even a little bit of time spent in the Napa Valley, you will hear about Napa’s “Cult Cabernet” wineries, however you never hear about a Napa cult Merlot – but if there was one, Blackbird would probably be the closest fit.
 Based on the size of their vineyard they do not make a lot of wine each year.
 The focus every vintage is on three red wine blends – each of which contains significant percentages of Merlot.
 They also produce a rosé wine of Cabernet Franc, Cabernet Sauvignon and Merlot (tends to sell out quickly).
-In addition to their Oak Knoll based estate vineyard, they source from select very premium vineyards ranging from Carneros in the south to St. Helena in the north.
+In addition to their Oak Knoll based estate vineyard (with its sometimes rotating outdoor sculptures at the intersection of Oak Knoll Ave and Big Ranch Road), they source from select very premium vineyards ranging from Carneros in the south to St. Helena in the north.

 All their wines have proprietary names and a quote is associated with each wine.
 Some of the names or the quotes are taken from well-known songs or associated with musicians.